relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/data_analytics.md

 ---
 layout: default
-title: Data Transformations
+title: Data Analytics
 parent: Enrichment
 grand_parent: Administrator Guide
 nav_order: 1
 ---

-# Data Transformations
+# Data Analytics
 {: .no_toc }

-Data Transformations analyze and enrich communications before they become a document and have the ability to adjust underlying content.
+Trace enriches and anlzues communication data before the become Data Transformations analyze and enrich communications before they become a document and have the ability to adjust underlying content.
 {: .fs-6 .fw-300 }

 1. TOC